 “The mandate and the work carried by the JCA-AHF, and in particular ITU Telecommunication Standardization Sector (ITU-T) actions is to increase cooperation with other United Nations organizations and activities, as well as all United Nations specialized agencies, in order to raise awareness about ICT accessibility in the framework of standardization and ITU-T actions aimed at upholding JCA-AHF” as stated in the recognizing c) of the Resolution 70 (Rev. Dubai, 2012) of WTSA.

-The JCA-AHF along with ITU-T Study Group 2 and ITU-T Study Group 16, coordinates the work on Accessibility and Human Factors, in accordance with Resolution 70 (Rev. Dubai, 2012) of WTSA.
+The JCA-AHF along with relevant ITU-T study groups, coordinates the work on Accessibility and Human Factors, in accordance with Resolution 70 (Rev. Dubai, 2012) of WTSA.

 The JCA-AHF shall continue to give high priority to work of the relevant accessibility and human factors questions, in accordance with the accessibility guidelines, as shown in the Guide for ITU-T study groups, i.e. “Considering end-user needs in developing Recommendations”.